dkuthoore/tenex-referral/README.md

 # Tenex Referral Network — Prototype

 ---

-## The Context
+## Context

 I saw the tweet about the referral program and the plans for the future.
-I wanted to start my application for the Forward Deployed Engineer position by proactively solving the first task of many on the Tenex to-do list.
+I wanted to start my application for the Forward Deployed Engineer position by completing my first Tenex story points :)

 ---